bunsenbrowser/bunsen/README.md

 The Angular webapp is inside bunsen-ang directory.
 To develop, cd to that dir and `ng serve`

+### Bunsen-server

+In development, launch the bunsen-server using `npm start`.
+It listens on port 8080.

+To deploy, copy to your termux directory and run.

+### Dev notes

 Much of this app was created using the Angular CLI.
 Some sample commands:

 ````